US, Taliban on 'threshold' of deal: US Afghan envoy

 US troops were first sent to Afghanistan after the September 11, 2001 attacks carried out by Al-Qaeda, which was sheltered by the former Taliban regime.
 Washington now wants to end its military involvement -- the longest in its history -- and has been talking to the Taliban since at least 2018.

-US Secretary of State Mike Pompeo previously said he hoped a deal would be finalised before September 1 ahead of Afghan polls due later this month, and next year's US presidential vote.
-The Taliban's spokesman in Doha Suhail Shaheen said Saturday that a deal "is near to finalised" but did not specify what obstacles remain to its conclusion.
+US Secretary of State Mike Pompeo previously said he hoped a deal would be finalized before September 1 ahead of Afghan polls due later this month, and next year's US presidential vote.
+The Taliban's spokesman in Doha Suhail Shaheen said Saturday that a deal "is near to finalized" but did not specify what obstacles remain to its conclusion.

-The agreement will centre on the US withdrawing troops in exchange for a Taliban guarantee that Afghanistan will not be used as a jihadist safe haven.
-Negotiations between the Taliban and the Afghan government, and an eventual ceasefire, will also be key pillars of any deal.
+The agreement will center on the US withdrawing troops in exchange for a Taliban guarantee that Afghanistan will not be used as a jihadist safe haven.
+Negotiations between the Taliban and the Afghan government and an eventual ceasefire will also be key pillars of any deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)